Get the latest from TODAY

 For children with food allergies, Halloween isn't just spooky: The treats they get can be life-threatening.
 So food-allergy parents get extra creative this time of year to make sure their kids don't miss out on the fun of the holiday.

 O’Keefe, who lives in Hilton Head, South Carolina, focuses less on gathering massive amounts of candy and more on the costumes and friendships.
+This year, for example, Leo and Eli, 11, are going as Fortnite characters and they're making their costumes.

 Leo’s allergies mean he (and his parents) must be vigilant.
 He knows what candy he can eat and picks those when he can.
 But if a house doesn’t have a safe candy, he takes one and swaps it out at home for something allergen-free that his mother buys ahead of time.